Our EPIC Impact team is more than a group of pretty faces, keynote speakers, or one-hit wonders.

 Kelley Castlin-Gacutan, also known as Dr. G, began her career as a high school English teacher in Kagoshima, Japan.
-She is a seasoned educator with 25 years of experience including classroom teacher, assistant principal, principal, district-level administrator, university professor/director, deputy superintendent, interim superintendent, and school superintendent.
-Currently, she is the President and CEO of Kennrod, Incorporated – an organization she established to provide supplemental education services (including tutoring) to pre-kindergarten through 12th grade students in underserved communities.
+With 25 years of experience including classroom teacher, assistant principal, principal, district-level administrator, university professor/director, deputy superintendent, interim superintendent, and school superintendent, she is the President and CEO of Kennrod, Incorporated: an organization she established to provide supplemental education services (including tutoring) to pre-kindergarten through 12th grade students in underserved communities.

-Connie Solano brings a wealth of experience in big data, data management, data dashboards, program evaluation, survey design, exploratory data analysis and statistical modeling.
-Although a passionate educator, Connie entered the profession from a nontraditional pathway.
-Connie has a Bachelor of Science Degree in Chemical Engineering from the University of Pennsylvania and an MBA from the University of Cincinnati.
+As a consultant to EPIC Impact, Connie Solano brings a wealth of experience in big data, data management, data dashboards, program evaluation, survey design, exploratory data analysis and statistical modeling.
+A passionate educator, Connie entered the profession from a nontraditional pathway with a Bachelor of Science Degree in Chemical Engineering from the University of Pennsylvania and an MBA from the University of Cincinnati.

 Now as President and Thought Leader of See.
 Believe.
 Do.
 Cathy presents keynote, conference and workshop sessions for Battelle for Kids, Ohio Association of Secondary School Administrators, The Educational Service Center of Central Ohio, and various school districts in order to assist educators in transforming their schools from a focus on teaching to a focus on learning.
 She also works individually with principals and districts, guiding and facilitating data conversations regarding improving achievement and progress.